When Does a Revocable Trust Become Irrevocable?

 2. Privacy: Unlike wills, which are subject to public probate proceedings, revocable trusts offer a higher level of privacy.
 Since the trust does not go through probate, its contents and distribution details remain confidential.

 3. Probate avoidance: Probate is the legal process through which the deceased person’s assets are distributed and their will is validated.
-By placing assets in a revocable trust, the settlor can avoid the probate process altogether, saving time, money, and potential disputes among beneficiaries.
+By placing assets in a revocable trust, the settlor can avoid the probate process altogether, saving time and money and preventing potential disputes among beneficiaries.

 4. Disability planning: Revocable trusts can include provisions for incapacity planning, allowing successor trustees to manage the settlor’s assets and make decisions on their behalf in the event of physical or mental incapacity.